The Isle

-The Isle is a 2000 South Korean film written and directed by Kim Ki-duk, his fourth film, and the first to receive wide international acclaim for his now recognizable style.
+The Isle is a 2000 South Korean arthouse film written and directed by Kim Ki-duk, his fourth film, and the first to receive wide international acclaim for his now recognizable style.
 The film has gained notoriety for gruesome scenes that caused some viewers to vomit or faint when the film premiered at the Venice Film Festival.
+The movie step among range of distinctive movie genres, making it difficult to classify into one solely traditional genre.
+Spending from psychological drama, romance, thriller, horror and mystery.

 The Isle stars Suh Jung and Kim Yu-seok as an unlikely couple who develop a love for each other despite their unusual circumstances.
+Like all of Ki-Duk's other movies it has almost no dialog, relying mostly on its visual storytelling.